Bale’s agent slams ‘joke’ exit talk as Real Madrid boss Zidane has ‘never said anything bad’ about Welshman | Goal.com

 Interest from China and America has been given the attention it deserves, but little substance has been found in the seemingly endless links to teams in the Premier League.

-Manchester United, Tottenham and Newcastle are all said to have been keen on returning the former Tottenham star to British shores at various intervals over the last few years.
+Manchester United, Tottenham and Newcastle are all said to have been keen on returning the former Spurs star to British shores at various intervals over the last few years.

 No deal has been done, though, and Barnett has been forced to state on a regular basis that Bale is settled in his current surroundings and giving no thought to taking on a new challenge for the sake of it.